How to Choose an Architect in the UK

 Architects are busy.
 This is especially true for the best ones.
 They tend to be perpetually booked for months ahead, which can make it difficult to find someone on short notice.
 You should start your search as early as possible to avoid any scheduling issues.

-Don't be surprised if architects turn you down if you need them to start working in just a month or two.
-Planning ahead and starting your search early enough will maximize your chances of finding the right expert for the job.
+Do not be surprised if architects turn you down if you need them to start working in just a month or two.
+Planning ahead and starting your search early enough will maximise your chances of finding the right expert for the job.

 This makes it especially important to ensure that you align well with the architect you choose in the end, because it will be practically impossible to replace them on short notice.
 If it turns out that you want to work with someone else in the middle of the project, be prepared to deal with delays that can span over several months.